JaiPizGon/TSLSTM/cran-comments.md

 # cran-comments.md

-## Version 1.0.2
+## Version 1.0.4

 Bugfix:
+- Solve bug if not using xreg
-- Solve bug of predicting future value that predicts an extra sample.
+- Solve bug if not using EarlyStopping

 ## donttest{} examples